• Home

 8. Blue Buffalo Basics Skin & Stomach Care Grain Free

 Blue Buffalo Basics promises a limited ingredient diet with its skin and stomach care food.
 Fewer unnecessary ingredients mean less risk your cat’s stomach or digestive system will end up being irritated by something in its food.
-As with all of the top cat foods, the number one ingredient in this product is protein, via duck or chicken.

-This cat food comes with special natural fiber sources to promote healthy digestion, as well as a precise blend of vitamins, minerals, and antioxidants.
 Every part of this food has been custom-made for cats with sensitive stomachs, ensuring digestion issues are kept to a minimum.

 • High-quality protein is a number one ingredient